akash211/Notes/Azure_Dp700_Notes.md

 Pipelines can also be scheduled or activated by a trigger to run your dataflow.

-## Orchestrate processes and data movement with Microsoft Fabric
+## Govern data in Microsoft Fabric with Purview

 ## Get started with data warehouses in Microsoft Fabric